 Gallup reported that one out of two employees will leave their job just to “get away” from their boss.
 The WBI U.S. Workplace Bullying Survey found that passive-aggressive managers make up around 61% of workplace bullies.
 Another surprising find is that employees stated low engagement was a top reason for leaving and that their relationship with their immediate manager was directly correlated to their engagement levels.

 Judging by this data, managers can be a direct cause of motivation or frustration in the workplace.
-The choice lies solely with you on to be a good leader.
+The choice lies solely with you on being a good leader.

 Apart from recognizing these leadership faults, technology can play a huge part in overcoming these hurdles.
 In particular, employee management apps help keep everyone on the same page, celebrate success, offer recognition and so much more.
 With Connecteam’s employee management app, you and your team can do it all under one roof.

-Now we know that one is perfect, and there are always areas of improvement for managers.
+Now we know that no one is perfect, and there are always areas of improvement for managers.
+Changes may not happen overnight but with steady work and patience, you can lead your team to great heights.
 We highlight nine examples of poor leadership and how you can fix them.

 Motivating your employees isn’t always the easiest task but it is crucial.
 As a manager, this is one skill you need to sharpen on a regular basis.
 With high employee morale, there is an increase in productivity and efficiency in the workplace.
 This leads employees to enjoy the atmosphere and company culture while being driven to work more efficiently and productively.